tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - create update budget (this use case will create lines new budgets for that project) [x]
 - create fetch budgets (by list of projects and returning just found projects) [x]
 - create fetch budgets without streaming [x]
-- create fetch budgets by streaming for all budgets []
 - create register estimator [x]
 - create update estimator [x]
 - create delete estimator [x]